 Key risk areas for financial institutions

-- Risks around a firm’s climate risks, goals and impact.
 Many of the climate cases against financial institutions in recent years – mainly in Australia and the Netherlands – have focused on obtaining disclosure from firms about the climate-related risks that they are exposed to and how they manage those risks.
 As the regulatory environment, particularly in the UK and EU, is becoming more prescriptive about disclosing climate-risks, the battleground is likely to shift to the detail and quality of those disclosures.
-Firms should also be alive to the level of scrutiny that their climate disclosures about risk and impact will be subject to, as well as any commitments they make (such as net zero commitments), as a divergence between their public statements and their practices could potentially expose them to the risk of litigation.
+Firms should also be alive to the level of scrutiny that their climate disclosures about risk and impact will be subject to, as well as any commitments they make (such as net-zero commitments), as a divergence between their public statements and their practices could potentially expose them to the risk of litigation.

-- The way that sustainable products and investments are labelled or marketed.
-Greenwashing, i.e. labelling products as “sustainable” or “green” when that is later not considered to be the case, is a key risk.
+Greenwashing, ie labelling products as 'sustainable' or 'green' when that is later not considered to be the case, is a key risk.
 The labelling of products should therefore be carefully considered, and sustainability credentials clearly justified.
-This is a difficult area (and harder than it sounds) as there is a lack of consistent standards, information on the sustainability of companies in which “green” funds may be investing is also not consistent or readily comparable, and the market’s view of what is “green” and “sustainable” will evolve over time.
+This is a difficult area (and harder than it sounds) as there is a lack of consistent standards, information on the sustainability of companies in which 'green' funds may be investing is also not consistent or readily comparable, and the market’s view of what is 'green' and 'sustainable' will evolve over time.

-- Risks around diversity.
 Diversity is a prominent feature of the ESG agenda, with California (both in respect of legislation and a cluster of shareholder derivative lawsuits) at the forefront of recent developments.
-NASDAQ also filed a proposition with the SEC last week under which it would require companies to have at least one female board member, as well as one from an underrepresented minority group.
+Nasdaq also filed a proposition with the SEC last week under which it would require companies to have at least one female board member, as well as one from an underrepresented minority group.
 In the absence of legislation or regulation, misleading disclosures about diversity policies could be a catalyst for litigation in other jurisdictions, and we discussed other hooks that could be used as a platform for diversity-related claims.

 We can expect ESG disputes involving financial institutions to continue to increase as regulator and investor expectations continue to develop and the level of ESG disclosures increases too.
 If they are not already doing so, financial services firms should be thinking about the practical steps that they can take to mitigate their risks.
 Strong governance and risk management processes around sustainability and ESG, and accurate and thoughtful public disclosures, are a good place to start.